How Much Does an Executive Assistant Cost? (2026 Guide)

 3. Remote Executive Assistants (Virtual EAs)

 Remote EAs combine the strategic capability of in-house assistants with the flexibility of virtual work.
+Typically employed by specialist agencies, they provide senior-level EA support without employment overhead.

 What Affects Executive Assistant Costs?